EvgenyUgolkov/8x_Super-Resolution/README.md

 Our modifications to the code include:
  1. Increasing the Generator and Discriminator Networks
- 2. Distributing the Generator model into 3 GPUS with the Distributed Data Parallel functionality
+ 2. Distributing the Generator model into 3 GPUs with the Distributed Data Parallel functionality
  3. Minor refinements and additional comments regarding the functionality